livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 # 04 Auth Manager

 ## 1. Purpose and scope

-1.1 This document defines the Auth Manager component of the 2WAY backend.

-1.2 The Auth Manager is responsible for resolving local frontend-originated requests into authenticated backend identities and producing the identity-related fields required to construct an `OperationContext`.
+The Auth Manager is the local authentication authority for the 2WAY backend.
+It resolves frontend-originated HTTP and WebSocket requests into authenticated backend identities and produces the identity-binding inputs required to construct a valid `OperationContext`, as required in the local submission flow defined by `01-protocol/00-protocol-overview.md`.

-1.3 This file covers only local authentication for HTTP and WebSocket entrypoints.
-Remote peer authentication, signature verification, and sync provenance are explicitly out of scope and owned by Network Manager and State Manager.
+The Auth Manager operates strictly on local entrypoints.
+It does not participate in remote peer authentication, sync provenance, or cryptographic verification of envelopes, which are governed by `01-protocol/08-network-transport-requirements.md` and `01-protocol/07-sync-and-consistency.md`.

+The Auth Manager does not perform authorization, cryptographic verification, graph mutation, or session lifecycle management.
+Those responsibilities are owned by other managers as defined below.

 ## 2. Responsibilities and boundaries

-This specification is responsible for the following:
+This specification is responsible for the following

-* Resolving a local frontend session token into a backend `requester_identity_id`, or an explicit unauthenticated state.
+* Resolving a local frontend session token into a backend `requester_identity_id`, in alignment with the `OperationContext` construction workflow in `01-protocol/00-protocol-overview.md`.
-* Validating session token presence, uniqueness, expiry, and linkage to a frontend user record.
+* Producing an explicit authentication outcome for every local request.
-* Enforcing that authentication is performed before any backend manager or service is invoked.
+* Enforcing authentication before any backend manager or service is invoked so that authorization obeys the ordering defined in `01-protocol/06-access-control-model.md`.
-* Supporting explicit admin-only endpoint gating based on trusted local configuration or identity metadata.
+* Supporting route-level admin gating based on trusted local configuration or identity metadata.
+* Binding authentication results into `OperationContext` inputs in a deterministic and immutable manner.
-* Providing deterministic authentication outcomes for HTTP and WebSocket entrypoints.
+* Providing authenticated identity resolution for both HTTP and WebSocket entrypoints.
+* Rejecting unauthenticated or malformed requests with explicit failure classification.
-* Emitting authentication-related audit signals through Log Manager where required by system policy.
+* Emitting authentication and admin-gating audit signals via Log Manager so that authentication-stage failures propagate into the observability posture described in `01-protocol/09-errors-and-failure-modes.md`.
+* Operating as a strict trust boundary between untrusted frontend input and trusted backend execution.

-This specification does not cover the following:
+This specification does not cover the following

-* Authorization or permission evaluation for graph reads or writes.
-Owned by ACL Manager.
+* Authorization or permission evaluation.
+Owned by ACL Manager per `01-protocol/06-access-control-model.md`.
+* Graph mutation or schema validation.
+Owned by Graph Manager and Schema Manager per `01-protocol/02-object-model.md` and `01-protocol/03-serialization-and-envelopes.md`.
-* Creation, refresh, rotation, or revocation of frontend sessions.
-Owned by the frontend web application.
+* Session creation, refresh, rotation, or revocation.
+Owned by the frontend application.
-* Password handling, credential verification, or user onboarding flows.
+* Password handling, credential verification, or user onboarding.
 Owned by the frontend.
-* Graph mutation, schema validation, or envelope handling.
-Owned by Graph Manager and Schema Manager.
+* Cryptographic signing, verification, or key access.
+Owned by Key Manager and Network Manager per `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
-* Remote peer authentication, envelope signature validation, or sync trust decisions.
-Owned by Network Manager and State Manager.
+* Remote peer authentication, handshake validation, or sync provenance.
+Owned by Network Manager and State Manager per `01-protocol/08-network-transport-requirements.md` and `01-protocol/07-sync-and-consistency.md`.
-* Key generation, key storage, or cryptographic operations.
-Owned by Key Manager.
+* Rate limiting, client puzzles, or abuse mitigation.
+Owned by DoS Guard and the interface layer.

 ## 3. Invariants and guarantees

-Across all relevant components, boundaries, or contexts defined in this file, the following invariants and guarantees hold:
+Across all relevant components and execution contexts defined in this file, the following invariants hold:

-* Authentication is strictly separated from authorization.
-A successful authentication result never implies permission.
+* Authentication is strictly separated from authorization in accordance with `01-protocol/06-access-control-model.md`.
+* Authentication never implies permission, visibility, or ownership.
 * Auth Manager never mutates backend graph state.
-* Auth Manager never accesses private keys or performs cryptographic verification.
+* Auth Manager never accesses private keys or performs cryptographic operations, keeping cryptographic enforcement with the actors defined in `01-protocol/04-cryptography.md`.
-* Auth Manager never infers identity from client-supplied identity claims.
+* Auth Manager never trusts client-supplied identity claims, consistent with the prohibition on inferred identity in `01-protocol/05-keys-and-identity.md`.
-* Auth Manager produces an explicit authenticated or unauthenticated result for every request.
+* Every request produces exactly one explicit authentication outcome.
-* Authentication results are deterministic given the same session store state and input.
+* Authentication results are deterministic given identical session store state.
-* Auth Manager binds only the `OperationContext.requester_identity_id` and leaves envelope-declared `owner_identity` metadata untouched so Graph Manager can enforce the explicit authorship requirements defined by the protocol serialization and identity specifications.
+* `OperationContext.requester_identity_id` is bound exclusively by Auth Manager so that the HTTP layer can provide the context described in `01-protocol/00-protocol-overview.md`.
+* Envelope-declared authorship is never overridden or inferred by Auth Manager, matching the authorship guarantees in `01-protocol/05-keys-and-identity.md`.
-* These guarantees hold regardless of caller, execution context, input source, or peer behavior.
+* All guarantees hold regardless of caller, execution context, or input source.

+## 4. Authentication lifecycle and execution phases

+Auth Manager operates as a pure execution engine with explicit phases.
+These phases are derived from legacy architecture flows and remain valid.

+### 4.1 Phase 1, Input acquisition

+* Receive raw request metadata from HTTP or WebSocket layer.
+* Extract session token from header or cookie.
+* Receive trusted route classification and app context from the interface layer.
+* Treat all extracted data as untrusted input.

+### 4.2 Phase 2, Token validation

+* Validate token presence.
+* Validate token format.
+* Validate token existence in frontend session store.
+* Validate token expiry.
+* Resolve linked frontend user record.
+* Resolve linked backend identity.

+Any failure terminates execution and produces a rejected authentication result.

+### 4.3 Phase 3, Admin gating evaluation

+* Executed only after successful authentication.
+* Apply admin-only route constraints if applicable.
+* Determine admin eligibility from trusted local configuration or identity metadata.
+* Failure produces a rejected authentication result.

+### 4.4 Phase 4, Authentication result emission

+* Produce a complete authentication result.
+* Bind identity and flags for `OperationContext` construction.
+* Emit audit signals where required.
+* Return control to interface layer.

-## 4. Authentication inputs and outputs
+## 5. Authentication inputs and outputs

-### 4.1 Inputs
+### 5.1 Inputs

-* Local HTTP request metadata.
+#### HTTP entrypoints

-  * Session token supplied via header or cookie, as defined by the local interface specification.
+* Session token from header or cookie.
-  * Route classification indicating whether authentication is required and whether admin gating applies.
+* Trusted route classification.
-  * App context resolved by the HTTP routing layer.
+* App context resolved by routing layer.

-* Local WebSocket connection metadata.
+#### WebSocket entrypoints

 * Session token supplied during connection establishment.

-All inputs are treated as untrusted.
+All inputs are untrusted.

-### 4.2 Outputs
+### 5.2 Outputs

-* An authentication result used by the HTTP or WebSocket layer to construct an `OperationContext`, containing:

-* `requester_identity_id` as an integer, or null if unauthenticated.
+Auth Manager produces an authentication result containing:

+* `requester_identity_id`, integer or null.
-* Authentication state classification, authenticated, unauthenticated, or rejected.
+* Authentication state, authenticated, unauthenticated, or rejected.
-* Admin eligibility flag for admin-gated endpoints.
+* Admin eligibility flag.
-* A rejection category suitable for mapping to the interface error model and audit logging.
+* Rejection category.

-### 4.3 OperationContext construction requirements
+### 5.3 OperationContext construction requirements

-Per the protocol overview, once authentication succeeds the HTTP or WebSocket layer MUST construct an `OperationContext` that:

-* Includes `requester_identity_id`, `app_id`, `is_remote=False`, and `trace_id` before invoking any manager or service.
-* Uses trusted route classification and service binding to supply `app_id` and domain scope instead of copying client supplied identifiers.
-* Leaves remote-only fields such as `remote_node_identity_id` unset; these are populated exclusively by State Manager for peer-originated sync packages.
-* Remains immutable once constructed so ACL Manager and Graph Manager evaluate the same identity binding that Auth Manager produced.

-Auth Manager enforces that these inputs are present for local entrypoints; requests lacking the metadata required for a complete `OperationContext` are rejected pre-validation.
+The interface layer MUST construct an `OperationContext` only after Auth Manager success, matching the lifecycle defined in `01-protocol/00-protocol-overview.md`.

+Requirements:

+* `requester_identity_id` set exactly as produced by Auth Manager.
+* `app_id` supplied from trusted routing logic.
+* `is_remote` set to false, reflecting the local submission posture in `01-protocol/00-protocol-overview.md`.
+* `trace_id` generated by the interface layer.
+* Remote-only fields unset.
+* Context treated as immutable after construction.

+Requests lacking sufficient metadata to build a valid `OperationContext` are rejected so that downstream validation may apply the ordering defined in `01-protocol/06-access-control-model.md`.

-## 5. Session token model
+## 6. Session token model

-### 5.1 Session store authority
+### 6.1 Authority and ownership

-* The frontend database is the sole authority for session tokens.
+* Frontend database is the sole session authority for local requests referenced in `01-protocol/00-protocol-overview.md`.
-* Each session token must map to exactly one frontend session record.
+* Each token maps to exactly one session record.
-* Each session record must map to exactly one frontend user record.
+* Each session maps to exactly one frontend user.
-* Each frontend user record must map to exactly one backend `identity_id`.
+* Each frontend user maps to exactly one backend identity.

-Auth Manager relies exclusively on this mapping and does not persist or cache identity resolution across requests.
+Auth Manager does not cache session resolutions.

-This reflects the PoC design separation between `frontend.db` and `backend.db`.

-### 5.2 Validation requirements
+### 6.2 Validation requirements

-For endpoints that require authentication, Auth Manager must validate:
+For authenticated endpoints, Auth Manager validates:

 * Token presence.
-* Token format constraints as defined by the interface layer.
+* Token format.
-* Token existence in the frontend session store.
+* Token existence.
 * Token expiry.
-* Existence and integrity of the linked frontend user record.
-* Existence of the referenced backend identity.
+* User record integrity.
+* Backend identity existence.

 Failure of any check results in rejection.

-### 5.3 Unauthenticated access
+### 6.3 Unauthenticated access

-* Endpoints explicitly marked as public by the interface layer may proceed with `requester_identity_id` set to null.
+* Public endpoints may proceed with `requester_identity_id = null`.
-* All other endpoints require a successfully authenticated identity.
+* All other endpoints require authentication.
-* Auth Manager does not infer public access.
-It relies on explicit route classification.
+* Public access is explicit, never inferred.

-## 6. Admin gating
+## 7. Admin gating

-### 6.1 Admin gating semantics
+### 7.1 Semantics

-* Admin gating is a route-level constraint.
+* Admin gating is evaluated after authentication.
-* Admin eligibility is determined from trusted local configuration or trusted identity metadata.
-* Admin gating is evaluated only after successful authentication.
+* Admin eligibility is required only for explicitly marked routes.

-### 6.2 Constraints
+### 7.2 Constraints

-* Admin gating is not a general authorization mechanism.
+* Admin status does not bypass ACL evaluation per `01-protocol/06-access-control-model.md`.
-* Admin status does not bypass ACL evaluation.
+* Admin status does not grant implicit permissions.
-* Admin gating applies only to endpoints explicitly marked as admin-only.
+* Admin gating applies only to route-level constraints.

-## 7. Interaction with other components
+## 8. Interaction with other components

-### 7.1 HTTP layer
+### 8.1 HTTP layer

-Inputs received:
+Inputs:

 * Session token.
 * Route classification.
 * App context.

-Outputs provided:
+Outputs:

-* Authentication result used to populate `OperationContext`.
+* Authentication result for `OperationContext`.

 Trust boundary:

-* The HTTP layer is trusted only to classify routes and supply raw request metadata.
-It is not trusted for identity assertions.
+* HTTP layer supplies metadata but never identity assertions, consistent with `01-protocol/05-keys-and-identity.md`.

-### 7.2 WebSocket layer
+### 8.2 WebSocket layer

-* WebSocket connections must be authenticated at connection establishment.
+* Authentication occurs at connection establishment.
-* Auth Manager provides identity resolution before the connection is registered.
+* Unauthenticated connections are rejected.
-* Unauthenticated or rejected connections must not receive events.
+* Rejected connections receive no events.

-### 7.3 Storage and session access
+### 8.3 Storage access

-* Auth Manager reads session and user records through an approved frontend storage interface.
+* Auth Manager reads frontend session and user records through approved interfaces.
-* Auth Manager does not access backend graph tables or raw SQLite connections.
+* Auth Manager never accesses backend graph tables or raw SQLite connections.

-### 7.4 Downstream managers and services
+### 8.4 Downstream managers

-* Downstream components receive identity information exclusively via `OperationContext`.
-* Graph Manager enforces that each operation's explicit `owner_identity` matches the authenticated requester described by `OperationContext`, so envelopes or transport metadata cannot override protocol-mandated authorship semantics.
+* Identity binding flows only through `OperationContext`.
+* Graph Manager enforces authorship and ownership independently per `01-protocol/05-keys-and-identity.md`.
-* All permission checks remain mandatory regardless of authentication outcome.
+* ACL Manager performs all authorization checks regardless of authentication outcome per `01-protocol/06-access-control-model.md`.

-## 8. Failure handling and rejection behavior
+## 9. Failure handling and rejection behavior

-### 8.1 Failure posture
+### 9.1 Failure posture

 * Fail closed.
-* Reject on ambiguity, inconsistency, or store unavailability.
+* Reject on ambiguity, inconsistency, or unavailability, following the posture in `01-protocol/09-errors-and-failure-modes.md`.

-### 8.2 Rejection categories
+### 9.2 Rejection categories

-Auth Manager must distinguish, at minimum:
+At minimum:

 * Missing token.
 * Malformed token.
 * Unknown token.
 * Expired token.
 * Session store unavailable.
-* User record missing or inconsistent.
+* User record missing.
 * Backend identity missing.
 * Admin gating failure.

-These categories are used for audit and diagnostics.
-The interface layer may map them to a uniform unauthorized response.
+These categories map to the canonical classification ordering in `01-protocol/09-errors-and-failure-modes.md`.

-### 8.3 Session store unavailability
+### 9.3 Session store unavailability

-* If the session store cannot be queried, all authenticated endpoints are rejected.
+* All authenticated endpoints rejected.
-* Admin endpoints are always rejected in this state.
+* Admin endpoints always rejected.
-* Public endpoints may proceed only if explicitly allowed by the interface specification.
+* Public endpoints proceed only if explicitly allowed.

-### 8.4 Abuse posture
+### 9.4 Abuse posture

-* Repeated authentication failures may be logged with aggregation to avoid amplification.
+* Authentication failures may be logged with aggregation.
-* Auth Manager does not implement rate limiting or client puzzles.
+* No rate limiting or puzzles implemented here.
-* Load and abuse mitigation are owned by DoS Guard and the interface layer.
+* Abuse mitigation owned elsewhere.

-## 9. Security constraints specific to Auth Manager
+## 10. Security constraints specific to Auth Manager

-### 9.1 Identity isolation
+### 10.1 Identity isolation

-* Auth Manager must never accept client-provided identity identifiers, public keys, or app identifiers as authoritative.
+* Client-supplied identity claims are ignored, reflecting the prohibition on inferred identity in `01-protocol/05-keys-and-identity.md`.
-* Only the session store linkage is authoritative for identity resolution.
+* Session linkage is the only authoritative identity source for local submissions as described in `01-protocol/00-protocol-overview.md`.

-### 9.2 Privilege containment
+### 10.2 Privilege containment

-* Authentication does not imply ownership, visibility, or write access.
+* Authentication does not imply authorization per `01-protocol/06-access-control-model.md`.
-* App identity, user identity, and admin status remain orthogonal inputs to ACL evaluation.
+* App identity and user identity remain distinct inputs.

-### 9.3 Auditability
+### 10.3 Auditability

-* Authentication failures and admin gating failures must be observable through Log Manager.
+* Authentication and admin gating failures are observable via Log Manager.
-* Auth Manager must not emit graph objects or write audit data into the graph.
+* Auth Manager does not emit graph objects.

-### 9.4 Local-only scope
+### 10.4 Local-only scope

-* Auth Manager must never process remote sync traffic or peer-originated envelopes.
+* Auth Manager never processes remote traffic.
-* Remote identities are introduced exclusively through Network Manager and State Manager.
+* Remote identities are introduced exclusively by Network Manager and State Manager per `01-protocol/08-network-transport-requirements.md`.